 Each framework and build tool has its own configuration settings, so the best way to get a clue on adding dependencies is to look for an example at the documentation page or get an example at GitHub.

-Adding annotations to the Allure Report
+Adding annotations to the report

 - Descriptive annotations that provide as much information as possible about the test case and its context

-- Step annotation, the one that allows Allure to build nice and detailed test scenarios
+- The step annotation, the one that allows Allure to build nice and detailed test scenarios

-Allure Report Descriptive annotations
+Descriptive annotations

-A set of annotations designed to make test-case tree grouping more flexible and informative.
+This is a set of annotations designed to make test-case tree grouping more flexible and informative.
 The annotations follow the Agile approach for task definition.
 These annotations may be implemented on the class or on the method level.

 Epic defines the highest-level task that will be decomposed into features.
-Features will group specific stories, providing an easily-readable structure.
+Features will group specific stories, providing an easily readable structure.

 @Description